facioquo/stock-indicators-python/docs/pages/guide.md

 ]
 ```

-> If you need a working example of converting quotes from **pandas.DataFrame**, see our online _ReplIt_ for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).
+> For a quickstart that uses **pandas.DataFrame**, see our online _ReplIt_ code example for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).
 >
 > _For more help_, see our GitHub community discussion on
 > [Converting pandas.DataFrame to iterable Quotes]({{site.dotnet.repo}}/discussions/1165).